SunbirdAI/sunbird-ai-api/README.md

 - After making a change to the models, run the command `alembic revision --autogenerate -m 'message'` to make the migrations.
 - Check the created migration file in `app/alembic/versions` to ensure it does what's expected.
 - Apply the migration with `alembic upgrade head`.

+## Deployment
+The app is deployed on Google Cloud Run and is backed by PostgreSQL DB hosted in Google Cloud SQL.